ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 > `dotnet new -i Microsoft.Bot.Framework.CSharp.EchoBot`

-We can verify the template has been installed correctly by running:
+We can then verify the template has been installed correctly:

 > `dotnet new --list`

-And looking for the `Bot Framework Echo Bot` template in the list.
+You should be able to find the `Bot Framework Echo Bot` template in the list.

 ![|624x153](assets/dotnet-systemd/templates.png)